zhangtasdq/InfoManager-redux/README.md

 ---
 1. This application does not save passwords for encrypted messages, so you must keep in mind your password.
 2. You can back up the encrypted information to `OneDrive`, And restore it from` OneDrive` to avoid losing information。
-3. Fill in the password to avoid the password is too simple.

 The login process
 ---